thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   Your charter is just around the corner and we look forward to welcoming you onboard :) We have put together some essential pre-charter info to help get you ready for a totally stress-free and seamless experience!

+  > I﻿mportant requirements for party guests.

+  >

+  > N﻿o straight spirits are permitted on board the vessel (commercial premix spirits cans or bottles only).
+Any spirits bottles will need to be surrendered to crew and will be returned at the end of the charter - sorry!!

+  >

+  > M﻿ariner's Cove marina does not permit the drinking of alcohol or any loud or disorderly behaviour.
+We also cannot welcome any already intoxicated guests on board the boat so please hold off on cracking open those drinks until you get on the boat.

   ###### GETTING TO THE MARINA